Medicare Is Just Not Enough

 - The Journals of Gerontology reports that the high prevalence of hypertension in older persons (nearly one of two subjects aged 60 years and older) plays an important role in the development of cerebrovascular disease, congestive heart failure, and coronary heart disease.

-Most seniors find taking advantage of Medicare and AHCCCS Medicaid entitlements very confusing:
+Most seniors find taking advantage of Medicare and Medicaid entitlements very confusing:

 - A July 2017 article in the Huffington Post noted that “Medicaid is the nation’s single largest insurance provider, yet millions of Americans are seemingly unaware of what it does and who it serves.”

 If you are an Arizona senior who is not receiving the health care you need and deserve, you can get Medicare, AHCCCS Medicaid and Medicare Advantage counseling and enrollment support from ACCESSMed Foundation.
-We are a nonprofit community service dedicated to helping financially and health challenged seniors access the affordable, quality health care that they need and deserve.
+ACCESSMed is a nonprofit community service dedicated to helping Arizona’s financially and health challenged seniors access affordable, quality health care.

 To get help, click on the GET HELP link at the bottom of this page.